drinkbird/drinkbird.github.io/_includes/books/devops.md

 DevOps is in the heart of every digital transformation story.
-Within a true DevOps culture, Development, Operations and Product work closely together towards a common goal: delivering high-quality, reliable software that enables an organization to conduct its business in an agile, reliable, secure and effective way.
+Within a true DevOps culture, Development, Operations and Product work closely together toward a common goal: delivering high-quality, reliable software that enables an organization to conduct its business in an agile, reliable, secure and effective way.

 The DevOps Handbook is addressed to both technical and non-technical leaders and stakeholders.
 It provides a rich context about what DevOps is, the problems it tries to solve, plus a number of recommended strategies for adopting it.
 The 2nd edition (2021) adds Nicole Forsgren as a co-author and brings in fifteen new case studies, deepening the empirical backbone.